Direct service to people who are homeless

-- Complete frequent scheduled modular unit and grounds checks throughout shifts.
+- Complete frequent scheduled floor checks throughout shifts.

 - Engage outside professionals (Mental Health Professionals, Medics, Police) when appropriate.

-- Manage front desk and building security, including welcoming clients, visitors and donors, receive in-kind donations, sorting and distributing mail, monitoring security cameras and lobby, enforcing building and program rules, and sanitizing client belongings.
+- Manage front desk and building security, including welcoming clients, visitors and donors, monitoring the lobby, enforcing building and program rules, and sanitizing client belongings.

-- Perform routine walk through of the entire facility to engage with clients and ensure safety.
+- Perform routine walk through of the entire building to engage with clients and ensure safety.

 - Process messages and maintain accurate client tracking records, including the bar list.

-- Answer phones and provide information to callers about services offered at the shelter and other locations.
+- Answer phones and provide information to callers.

-- Assist participants as they move into or out of the shelter as needed.
+- Assist participants as they move into or out of the building as needed.